LCS faculty

 Research interests

 I specialize in conversation analysis, a micro-analytic approach to human interaction based on videotaped conversational data.
-I am specifically interested in how people employ language and body behaviors to accomplish participation in various conversational activities, such as storytelling, in natural everyday conversational settings where people usually simultaneously engage in multiple activities (eating, cooking, typing and so on).
+I am interested in how people employ multimodality including language and body to accomplish participation in everyday activities.
+My current project involves the use of multimodality in instructions of a body-centered activity, such as dance, sports, arts and crafts, etc.

 Background